 If you are a victim of dating violence, domestic violence, sexual assault, or stalking, go to a safe place and call 911 as soon as possible.
-You may also contact the University's Title IX Coordinator at saybrook.edu, 626.316.5342.
+Reports may be made electronically via the Title IX Incident Report Form or by email to the University's Title IX Coordinator at saybrooktitleix@saybrook.edu, 626.316.5342.